camunda-community-hub/camunda-platform-7-keycloak/CONTRIBUTING.md

 1. Create a new branch: `git checkout -b my-branch-name`.
 1. Make your change, add tests, and make sure the tests still pass.
 1. Push to your fork and [submit a pull request][pr].
-1. Pat yourself on the back and wait for your pull request to be reviewed and merged.
+1. Put yourself on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: